 Rhode Island is among the top 10 best states for teachers, with an average salary of about $67,000.
 Teachers in the smallest state in the U.S. earn a big paycheck, which is necessary because the state’s sales and property tax rates fall on the higher end.
-In fact, Rhode Island is one of the least tax-friendly states.
+In fact, Rhode Island has one of the highest tax bills in America.

 Average teacher pay: $67,173

 Teachers in Maryland can earn a comfortable living by educating students in this state.
-Those teaching at public schools in Howard County happen to be teaching in one of the wealthiest school districts in the state.
+Those teaching at public schools in Howard County happen to work in one of the wealthiest school districts in the state.

 Average teacher pay: $68,707

 Teachers in Virginia make $11,000 more than the national average income, making it the eighth-best state for teachers to live in.
 In addition to the teacher salary, the cost of living in Virginia is 2.2 percent higher than the national average.

 Teachers in Oregon have the seventh-highest average salaries in the country.
 Middle school teachers in Oregon are paid the most, followed by high school teachers and finally the state’s elementary school teachers.

 Everything is more expensive in New Jersey, including the cost of teaching students.
 Ranked as the sixth state where teachers make more than most Americans, New Jersey’s highly rated public school system is a major factor that makes it one of the best states for families to live a richer life.